 An early 20th century house in Barcelona has yellow kitchen cabinets and retains its original floor covering in many areas, including the kitchen.
-Hydraulic tiles, also known as cement tiles, are traditionally cast in a mould using a mixture of tinted cement and powdered marble.
+Hydraulic tiles, also known as cement tiles, are traditionally cast in a mold using a mixture of tinted cement and powdered marble.
 The bold coloring goes throughout the thick tiles, so it’s no surprise that the multi-color pattern still looks marvelous a century later.
-Burst of colors are found in every room, and the kitchen is no exception.
-Moroccan stucco walls are a soft backdrop for the vivid yellow cabinets.
+Such bursts of colors are found in every room, and the kitchen is no exception.
+Moroccan stucco walls are a soft backdrop for the yellow kitchen cabinets.
 Over-sized stainless pulls and a roll-out stainless worktable (far left) make up the baking and storage side of the kitchen.

-While the yellow cabinets were present at purchase, the stainless steel cabinets were new additions by the current homeowners, architect and jewelry expert Eva Palao and husband, Jordi Rabat.
-The SS cabs are a nice contrast to the splashy yellow.
+While the yellow kitchen cabinets were present at purchase, the stainless steel cabinets were new additions by the current homeowners, architect and jewelry expert Eva Palao and husband, Jordi Rabat.
+Those create a nice contrast to the splashy yellow.
 Their run ends against a black magnetic paint wall that conceals the laundry area.
 Cement tiles are not only decorative, but durable – worthy of consideration in your next project.
 And yellow always makes for an original kitchen look.